project-java-learn/java_learn/README.md

 ### Your aims or motivations for selecting the given topic for your project.
 That is, why did you choose to develop this particular project, and why is this (at least potentially) a useful or interesting project?

-To Help others learn the Java programming languages.
+To help others learn the Java programming language.
+Everyone should learn how to code, if they are willing to.
+There are so many devices that use Java.

 ### A “functional inventory” for that repository—i.e. what functional components of the overall project are implemented by code in that repository?